xiaoyang-sde/knowledge-base/docs/computer-science/computer-network/network-layer/index.md

 With OSPF, a router broadcasts routing information to all other routers in the autonomous system.
 Each router broadcasts link-state information through a link-state packet both in a fixed period and whenever there is a change in a link's state.

 OSPF advertisements are contained in OSPF messages that are carried with IP.
 The OSPF protocol also checks that links are operational (through a HELLO message that is sent to an attached neighbor) and allows an OSPF router to obtain a neighboring router's database of network-wide link state.

+### BGP

+BGP is an inter-autonomous system routing protocol.
+In BGP, packets are not routed to a specific destination address, but instead to CIDR prefixes, with each prefix repsenting a subnet.
+BGP enables each router to obtain prefix information from neighboring ASs and determine the best routes to the prefixes.
+In BGP, each pair of routers exchange routing information over a BGP connection, where an external BGP connection spans ASs.

+Each AS contains gateway routers that connect to other ASs and internal routers that connect to hosts and routes within its own AS.
+Each router could advertise the path to its subnet or a subnet of its neighbor.
+The advertisement message includes several BGP attributes, such as `AS-PATH` and `NEXT-HOP`.
+When a prefix is passed to an AS, the AS adds its ASN to the existing list in the `AS-PATH`.
+The `NEXT-HOP` is the IP address of the router interface that begins the `AS-PATH`.

+#### Hot Potato Routing

+In hot potato routing, the route chosen from among all possible routes is that route with the least cost to the `NEXT-HOP` router beginning that route.
+When a router learns from the BGP protocol that a subnet $a$ is reachable through multiple `NEXT-HOP` routers, it uses routing information from OSPF to determine costs of least-cost paths to each of the `NEXT-HOP` router and determines the corresponding interface $I$ with the forwarding table.

+#### Route-Selection Algorithm

+For each destination prefix, the input into BGP's route-selection algorithm is the set of all routes to that prefix that the router has learned.

+- Each route is assigned a local preference value as an attribute, which could be set in the router or learned from another router in the same AS.
+The routes with the highest local preference values are selected.
+- For the routes with the maximum local preference, the routes with the shortest `AS-PATH` is selected.
+- For the routes with the minimum `AS-PATH`, hot potato routing is used.